Good as Hell: Music videos

 The first music video was released on May 11, 2016.
 It shows Lizzo and several women of color going to a hair salon, having their hair and nails done while having fun with the occasion.
 The music video also ties into the movie Barbershop: The Next Cut.

 On December 9, 2019, in the wake of the song's growing popularity, a new "official music video" was premiered on YouTube.
 This music video, directed by Alan Ferguson, is set in Southern University and features the Baton Rouge HBCU.
 In it, the university's marching band students have trouble with some regular classes in between preparation for an upcoming performance, with one of the university's marching band dancers looking heartbroken over a prior relationship she had with another student.
-Lizzo then shows up during one of the rehearsals and appears with the group throughout the video, performing her song and having fun with the group throughout the video.
+Lizzo then shows up during one of the rehearsals and appears with the group throughout the video, performing her song and having fun with the group.